faker-js/faker/CONTRIBUTING.md

 ## Adding new locale or updating existing one

 After adding new or updating existing locale data, you need to run `pnpm run generate:locales` to generate/update the related files.
-If you change more than 20 locale files, please consider splitting your PR into one per category (e.g. person, location).
+Please split your PRs into one per category (e.g. person, location) to simplify/speed up reviews.

 ## Building Faker